-n8n offers a great hosted cloud (SaaS) version, but more and more teams are choosing to self-host for greater control, compliance, or customization.
+n8n offers a great hosted cloud (SaaS) version, but more and more teams are choosing to self-host for greater control, compliance, and customization.

 n8n is an open-source workflow automation tool that helps connect your apps, APIs, and services without having to wire everything together with custom code.
 It’s a bit like sketching out how your tools should talk to each other, then watching them actually do it.